martincostello/update-dotnet-sdk/README.md

 name: update-dotnet-sdk

 on:

-  # Scheduled trigger to check for .NET SDK updates at 2000 UTC every
-  # Tuesday so that a run will coincide with monthly Update Tuesday releases
-  # for security and non-security improvements to the .NET SDK and runtime.
   schedule:
     - cron:  '00 20 * * TUE'

-  # Manual trigger to update the .NET SDK on-demand.
   workflow_dispatch:

 # No additional permissions are required for GITHUB_TOKEN as we are using a PAT.